 You get to choose how much of an increase you receive each year in most cases.

 Since nonqualified annuities are purchased with “after taxed” money, only the interest portion of your annuity payment is taxable.

 Under current tax law, part of each annuity payment you receive is a return on your original principal, which means part of your annuity payment will be taxed, and the other part not.

-Generally, payments that you receive are fully taxable because the funds have not been taxed yet.
+Generally, your payments are fully taxable because the funds have not been taxed yet.

-Since annuity payments will be distributed to you over time, you spread out the tax liability over time, too (instead of a lump sum).
+Since annuity payments will be distributed to you over time, you spread the tax liability over time (instead of a lump sum).

 Deferring your annuity payments (Not Immediate annuities) over time may lead you into a lower tax bracket when you start collecting your annuity payments.

 The main disadvantage of annuitizing is a lack of liquidity.
 Once the contract owner invests their assets in an annuitized annuity, they are fully dedicated and cannot withdraw any money.
 In addition, annuitized distribution is irrevocable, which means once you “turn on” the income, you can not “turn off” the income.